 #4 Torque Wrench

 These types of wrenches are made to provide a certain amount of torque without overtaking or tightening.
 There can be different types available (involving manual, digital, and other variations).

 It is commonly used for automotive work for tightening wheel lug nuts.
 A torque wrench may be used on bicycles, farming equipment, or any situation where tightening the nut or bolt to a particular torque specification is usually determined by the manufacturer.

 #5 Ratcheting Wrench

 The ratcheting wrench is similar to the combination wrench, the ratcheting wrench has at least one end inside which is a ratcheting device.

 This wrench permits you to turn the wrench to tighten or loosen without removing and readjusting the position of the wrench handle hitting an obstacle after each turn.
 This makes it very easy to work in tight areas.

 #6 Oil Filter Wrench

-The oil filter wrench is actually of four different styles, which is used primarily in the automotive industry.
-The chain strap and metal strap style filters apply a loop to protect around the filter casing.
+The oil filter wrench is actually of four different styles, which are used primarily in the automotive industry.
+The chain strap and metal strap style filters apply a loop to protect the filter casing.

 Finally, a socket-style filter wrench resembles a cup, which consists of chopped parts.
 These fit under a filter cap and are used with a ratchet handle.

 #7 Combination Wrench

 The combination wrench consists of one side being a closed-loop for hexagonal or square nuts, while the other end is an open U-shape.

 It is often used for hard nuts, the closed-end loosens the nut so that the open end is used to quickly finish it.
 Like sockets, a combination wrench is commonly sold in a kind of wrench size.

 #8 Adjustable Wrench

 They have an open end with a spiral screw that is fixed and opens or closes the crescent as you turn it.
 These are some of the most common wrenches available and the most widely used types.
 This is also known as a crescent wrench.

 For this purpose, it can perform the same basic function as a whole set of combinations or an open-ended wrench, although it needs more area due to its thicker size.

 #9 Impact Wrench